 What is an Honors Augmentation?

-Honors Augmentations Contracts (HACs) are designed to allow Honors students to earn Honors credit in upper-division courses by working closely with a course's instructor to develop and participate in a creative and rigorous "Honors experience" distinct from the course's other assignments.
+Honors College students are strongly encouraged to always attempt to earn Honors credit in their major and minor areas through enrolling in stand-alone Honors sections or Honors Enriched Embedded Courses (HEECs).
+However, the Honors College realizes that it is not always possible for students to fully satisfy the Honors curriculum through these options.
+Therefore, Honors Augmentations Contracts (HACs) are designed to allow Honors students to earn Honors credit in upper-division courses by working closely with a course's instructor to develop and participate in a creative and rigorous "Honors experience" distinct from the course's other assignments.

-What Makes a successful Honors Augmentation contract?
+What makes for a successful Honors Augmentation project?

 Honors Augmentation projects are more successful and satisfying for both the instructor and the student if the project is created together.
-Students should initiate a meeting with their instructor to discuss their interests in the course's subject matter, prior relevant experience and future plans, and the instructor should provide expertise in the discipline and pedagogical experience to jointly craft a creative and engaging project.
+Students should initiate a meeting with their instructor to discuss their interests in the course's subject matter, prior relevant experience, and future plans, and the instructor should provide expertise in the discipline and pedagogical experience to jointly craft a creative and engaging project.

 If students or instructors would like to discuss in more detail some suggestions and examples of successful Honors Augmentation projects, they can contact Dr. Clay Motley at email@example.com

 What happens once I submit my Honors Augmentation Contract?